aka-lem/aka-lem/README.md

 ### Hellooo!
 I'm Taylor!
 - Compsci student
 - Comfortable with python and java development!
-- Currently learning more about Data and Machine Learning
+- Currently learning more about Data Science and Machine Learning
 - I also like journaling, crocheting, and games :)

 <!--